How to Incorporate in Arkansas vs. How to Start a Arkansas LLC

-Our starter package begins at only $25 (plus state fees).
 We’re a small business so we understand the needs of small business owners.
-Our professional staff will ease your through the business formation process, and pretty soon you’ll see why Active Filings is America’s most reliable business incorporation service.
+Our professional staff will ease you through the business formation process, and pretty soon you’ll see why Active Filings is America’s most reliable business incorporation service.

 Most people don’t know the difference between an LLC and a corporation?
 Active Filings is about to drop some knowledge.
 Below you’ll find the three factors we think will help you make an informed decision on whether you want to incorporate or start an Arkansas LLC.

 An LLC (limited liability company) is similar to a corporation, but with some slight differences.
 Think of an LLC as a Honda Civic.
 Not as sleek and fancy as a BMW, but it is super reliable, requires less maintenance, and it is generally cheaper to operate.
 An LLC offers limited personal liability but it is not required to hold regular stockholder or management meetings, and there are no requirements to comply with other corporate formalities.